1. Define who is allowed to create teams

-8. Define Url- & naming conventions
+8. Defining URL and naming conventions

-With various MS Teams add-ons, you can automatically define original and naming conventions according to predefined templates.
-In addition, you can extend the naming of your teams with the help of metadata.
-Here, the user does not have to act on his own and the solution takes over the standardisation.
+With various MS Teams add-ons, you can automatically set URL and naming conventions depending on predefined templates.
+In addition, you can extend the naming of your teams using metadata.
+In this case, the user does not have to take action, but can have the standardization done by the tool.

 9. Lifecycle management: Archive inactive teams

-10. Manage external users
+10. Managing external users